The Best European Country to Start a Business According to Your Profile

 Entrepreneurs willing to start a business in Hungary can apply for a temporary residence for 1 year, with the possibility to extend for a further 2 and later have a permanent residence (as long as the business is running).
 After eight years, the entrepreneur can apply for Hungarian citizenship.

-Ranking at the Ease at Doing Business Index: 52th
+Ranking on the Ease at Doing Business Index: 52th

 Minimum Investment: The investor should have funds of at least €50,000.
 The fees for setting the business can consume a significant amount.